ROCm/aomp/bin/README.md

 WANRING: The script clone_aomp.sh does not pull updates for the aomp repository.
 You must pull aomp repository manually.
 So please run "clone_aomp.sh" and "cd $HOME/git/aomp/aomp; git pull" frequently to stay current with aomp development.

 The Nvidia CUDA SDK is NOT required for a package install of AOMP.
-However, to build AOMP from source, you MUST have the Nvidia CUDA SDK version 10 installed because AOMP may be used to build applications for NVIDIA GPUs.
+However, to build AOMP from source, you SHOULD have the Nvidia CUDA SDK version 10 installed because AOMP may be used to build applications for NVIDIA GPUs.
 The current default build list of Nvidia subarchs is "30,35,50,60,61,70".
 For example, the default list will support application builds with --offload-arch=sm_30 and --offload-arch=sm_60 etc.  This build list can be changed with the NVPTXGPUS environment variable.
 Set this before running build_aomp.sh.

 After you have all the source repositories and you have CUDA and all the dependencies installed, run this script to build aomp.